 Facility & Site Designs

-- Must meet the Architectural Barriers Act (ABA) Accessibility Standards for facility and site designs and address equal opportunity for all program areas.
+- Must meet ABA Standards for facility and site designs and address equal opportunity for all program areas.
 Activities within buildings, interpretation, hiking, walking, picnicking, swimming, and camping are examples of program areas and must provide equal opportunity per Section 504 of the Rehabilitation Act.

 - Universally designed sites and facilities provide equal opportunity not only for persons with disabilities, but a variety of situations, such as:

 - Accessible and inaccessible constructed and programmatic components of a facility are indiscernible in Universal Design.
 This can include any of the following project considerations:

 - site arrival

 - exhibits and media

 - The 7 Principles of Universal Design